When backgrounds become signals: neutrino interactions in xenon-based dark matter detectors: Results

 where $m_{\tau}$ and $m_{\mu}$ are the tau and muon masses.
 For the energy regime probed by dark matter experiments, $\varepsilon_{\tau\mu}$ is almost constant, because $|\vec{q}| \ll m_\tau$ and $|\vec{q}| < m_\mu$.
 Therefore the latter can be approximated with $\varepsilon_{\tau\mu}\simeq\ln(m_\tau^2/m_\mu^2)/6$, as done in Refs.~\cite{Altmannshofer:2019zhy,Cadeddu:2020nbr,Bertuzzo:2021opb}.
-By considering both NR and ER data we are able to set competitive constraints on the $Z'$ coupling and mass across a large range of the parameter space.
+By considering both ER and NR data and the corresponding least-square functions in Eq.~(\ref{eq:chi2xe}) and Eq.~(\ref{chi2-NR}), we are able to set competitive constraints on the $Z'$ coupling and mass across a large range of the parameter space.
 Being the momentum transfer much lower for $\nu$ES than CE$\nu$NS, the constraints from ER data are the dominant ones at low masses, while the NR data are more relevant for heavier mediators.
-The constraints are in general weaker than those on other popular light mediator models, such as the so-called B-L or universal models~\cite{AtzoriCorona:2022moj,atzoricorona:2025ygn}, due to the interaction happening only at loop-level.
-Our results are shown in Fig.~\ref{fig:LM} compared to the constraints coming from other experimental measurements~\cite{BaBar:2016sci,CCFR:1991lpl,Altmannshofer:2014pba,AtzoriCorona:2022moj} and to the constraints from the recent experimental measurement of the muon anomalous magnetic moment $(g-2)_\mu$~\cite{Muong-2:2025xyk}.
+Similarly to the case of NSI, also for the $L_\mu-L_\tau$ $Z'$ model the oscillation probability could get modified.
+However, given that it contributes at loop level via kinetic mixing, with a coupling proportional to the electric charge, such an effect is expected to be small, given the general neutrality of matter, as also discussed in Ref.~\cite{Amaral:2020tga}.
+Our results are shown in Fig.~\ref{fig:LM} compared to the constraints coming from other experimental measurements~\cite{BaBar:2016sci,CCFR:1991lpl,Altmannshofer:2014pba,AtzoriCorona:2022moj}.
+They may also be compared to the results reported in Ref.~\cite{Demirci:2025qdp}, where the same model has been studied for the P4T and XnT ER data, finding very similar constraints.
+In the latter work, other $Z'$ models have also been considered as done in Refs.~\cite{Blanco-Mas:2024ale,DeRomeri:2025nkx,DeRomeri:2024iaw} for the NR data.
+In Fig.~\ref{fig:LM}, we compare our results also to the constraints from the recent experimental measurement of the muon anomalous magnetic moment $(g-2)_\mu$~\cite{Muong-2:2025xyk}.
 For a long time, the latter has shown a significant discrepancy at more than $4\sigma$ CL with respect to the SM prediction~\cite{Aoyama:2020ynm}, motivating the study of such light mediator models as explanations for the experimental result.
 Indeed, in the presence of a light vector mediator interacting with the muonic flavor, the muon anomalous magnetic moment receives an additional contribution~\cite{Brodsky:1967sr}

 However, the latest theoretical calculations, based on the evaluation of the hadronic vacuum polarization from lattice-QCD results~\cite{Aliberti:2025beg}, have now reconciled theory and experiments, and thus, the $(g-2)_\mu$ result leads to a constraint, instead of an allowed strip, in the parameter space, as shown in Fig.~\ref{fig:LM}.